sohaib13k/clifftip/README.md

 |-|-|-|
 |sales purchase|monthly|4th row contains header.
 (Customer GSTN)|
 |all_parties|NA|it should be in xls/xlsx.
 2 branch column; first one to be removed.|

+### Points
+1. Adding a new report or creating a view, below places to be updated- 1.1. report.service.data_frame.py
+1.2. report.service.report_logic.py
+1.3.
+Create a view with same name